-Ion exchange may be defined as the exchange of ions between the substrate and surrounding medium.
-Synthetic ion exchangers are generally polymeric materials that have been chemically treated to render them insoluble and to show the capacity of ion exchange, therefore these materials are used widely today (James and Medougall, 1996).
-Generally, resins are stable spherical, which resist physical degradation, high temperatures, and a wide pH range.
+Ion exchange may be defined as the exchange of ions between the substrate and the surrounding medium.
+Synthetic ion exchangers are generally polymeric materials that have been chemically treated to render them insoluble and to show the capacity of ion exchange, therefore these materials are used widely today(James and Medougall, 1996).
+Generally, the resins are stable sphericals, that resist physical degradation, high temperatures, and a wide pH range.
 They are completely insoluble in most aqueous and organic solutions (Sherrington, 1998).
 One of these resins is IMAC HP333, which is a weak acid cation exchange resin containing carboxylic groups on an acrylic matrix.
-It is designed for removing heavy metals from tap water for use in cooking and to improve the taste of water.
+It is designed for removing heavy metals from tapwater for use in cooking and to improve the taste of water.

-There are some parameters affect the quantitative uptake of metal ion by resin, including resin amount, pH, initial metal concentration and contact time.
-The amount of

-Cu adsorption on resin was evaluated by using various concentration of IMAC HP resin (0.05-0.8 g), while the other parameters remained constant.
-It was apparent in (Figure, 1A) that the adsorption percentage of Cu ions increased with higher resin concentration and the removal efficiency of 76.89% was achieved by using 0.8 g/L. IMAC HP resin dose, and we used it as the optimum amount for the second part of the experiment.
-It can be explained as a result of availability of more adsorption sites and high surface area with increasing adsorbent dose.
-On the other hand, there is no noticeable change in Ca ion concentration using different amount of resin.
-Similar result was detected by (Nasef et al., 2002) as they concluded high removal percent for both Cd and Pb from fresh milk using 3% resin.
-While (Feng et al., 1995) found that only 11 to 19% of the Fe could be removed from milk.
+There are some parameters affect the quantitative uptake of the metal ion by the resin, including resin amount, pH, initial metal concentration and contact time.
+The amount of Cu adsorption on the evaluated by using resin was concentrations of IMAC HP resin (0.05-0.8 g), while the other parameters remained constant.
+It was apparent in (Figure 1A) that the adsorption percentage of Cu ions increased with higher resin concentration and the removal efficiency of 76.89% was achieved by using 0.8 g/L. IMAC HP resin dose, and we used it as the optimum amount for the second part of the experiment.
+It can be explained as a result of the availability of more adsorption sites and high surface area with increasing adsorbent dose.
+On the other hand, there is no noticeable change in Ca ion concentration using different amounts of resin.
+A similar result was detected by (Nasef, 2002)as heconcluded high removal percent for both Cd and Pb from fresh milk using 3% resin.
+While Fenget al. (1995) found that only 11 to 19% of the Fe could be removed from milk.

-In the contrary Lasheen et al. (2017) found that increasing the adsorbent dose above 0.5 g/L have a little or no change on metals removal, and explained this as a result of the aggregation on the adsorption sites, and so decreasing the surface area of the composite.
+On the contrary, Lasheen et al. (2017) found that increasing the adsorbent dose above 0.5g/L has a little or no change on metals removal, and explained this as a result of the aggregation on the adsorption sites, and so decreasing the surface area of the composite.

 We used low pH values (6) in our work, as Cu ions could not be adsorbed easily at low pH < 3.
-The ions adsorption increased gradually with increasing pH till reaching 6, while at higher pH Cu ions precipitate due to formation of Cu hydroxides (Dinu and Dragan, 2008).
+The ions adsorption increased gradually with increasing pH till reaching 6, while at higher pH Cu ions precipitate due to the formation of Cu hydroxides (Dinu and Dragan, 2008).